 Traffic laws are the same for all vehicles whether they are cars, motorcycles, mopeds, or motorized scooters.
 However, some regions have extra laws for mopeds, so it is important to know them to avoid fines.
 All states prohibit mopeds from riding between lanes in traffic.
 Some states do not allow mopeds to ride side by side.

 Also, mopeds have smaller engine sizes, so they are slower.
 This means you cannot ride them on highways.
 It is advisable to stick to roads that have low-speed limits.
 Also, most states require mopeds to have tail lights, headlights, bell or horn, and turn signals.
 Each state’s rules may slightly differ, so check the specific requirement in your state.

 Helmet regulations may also vary in different states as well.
-There are approved designs of helmets in 20 states for passengers and riders on a moped.
+There are approved designs of helmets in 20 states for passengers and riders on a moped or a motorized scooter.
 However, some states only require helmets for young riders.
 States like Delaware require riders to always have helmets in their possession.
 However, only riders under the age of 19 must wear them.

 In states like Rhode Island, passengers, and not riders, are required to put on helmets.
 Other states like Iowa, Colorado, and Illinois do not have helmet laws for mopeds.
 In some other states, riders are required to put on goggles if the moped does not have a windshield.